Table of Contents

 Just remember that it’s important to use the right size chainsaw for this task.
 You don’t want to use a chainsaw that’s too short or too long for the job because an injury is more likely to happen.

-If you don’t have the right size chainsaw for this task, take a look at my reviews of the best chainsaw for cutting firewood to find the right tool for your needs.
+If you don’t have the right size chainsaw for this task, take a look at the best chainsaw for cutting firewood to find the right tool for your needs.
 It includes chainsaws of every type (gas, electric, and battery-powered ) in 18 to 24-inch lengths.

 I hope this step-by-step guide helped.